How To Start A Successful eCommerce Business In 8 Easy Steps

 8. Keep Researching & Improving

 It’s likely that at the beginning of your journey into online selling, you will be one person wearing multiple hats.
 You’ll be CEO, Head of Sales, Graphic Designer, Web Developer, and Bookkeeper.

 It’s important that during this time (even as you’re busy with a hundred other aspects of your business), you keep researching ways to improve your store.
 Here are a couple of things you can do:

 - Read: There are plenty of excellent websites out there that provide quality information on new developments in eCommerce as well as ways to improve your online store.
 A couple of our favorites are Practical Ecommerce and My Wife Quit Her Job.
 Read up on SEO, HTML/CSS coding, digital trends, internet laws, etc.

 - Get Feedback: Tap into your connections and current customer base to get feedback from site users.
 You can also find user information in your sitewide analytics.

 We know you value research (you made it to the end of this article after all).
 Keep it up and you’ll be well prepared as you enter the eCommerce industry.

-Hopefully, this brief article has given you a sense of calm as you approach the potentially overwhelming world of online selling.
+Hopefully, this article has given you a sense of calm as you approach the challenging world of online selling.
 You’re already off to a great start!